 There are many personality disorder therapy treatment centers to choose from, but Relevance Recovery is known as offering the most effective care.

 We take a unique approach combining traditional strategies with holistic, integrative, multidisciplinary methods.
-We analyze each patient to find a customized plan that may include the basics, like medication and psychotherapy, as well as alternative therapies such as meditation, acupuncture, biofeedback, yoga and more.
+We analyze each patient to find a customized plan that may include the basics, like medication and psychotherapy, as well as alternative therapies such as meditation, biofeedback, yoga and more.
 We work out a diet and exercise routine that will promote a balance that’s beneficial to mental health.

 Our intensive outpatient program for borderline personality disorder includes partial hospitalization and outpatient therapies.
 After patients graduate from our program, those that are dealing with addiction are sent to a sober living facility where they learn skills that will help them integrate back into the real world.

 They are also encouraged to participate in our nonprofit substance abuse prevention program, CFC.
 This will give them the support they need to maintain sobriety.

 Personality disorders can greatly reduce quality of life.
 Don’t let one get in the way of your relationships.
 Call Relevance Recovery today.
 We will give you the help you need to cope with your emotions in a healthy way so you can be happier overall.

 “The treatment experience at Relevance has been extremely helpful in terms of addressing the root causes of my addiction and teaching me different tools in recovery.
 All of the counselors provide interactive groups and individual meetings to help make recovery exciting.
 Treatment here has also helped me identify my goals and breaking them down into manageable pieces.”